Planting & Care

 Mature Peony Root

-The main disease affecting peonies is botrytis, or grey mold, which is a fungus and should be treated with copper sulfate or other fungicides (Such as fungicides for black spots on roses).
-Allow for air circulation around the plant and destroy the foliage after Fall freezes to reduce the possibility of disease.
+The main disease affecting peonies is botrytis, or gray mold, which is a fungus and should be treated with copper sulfate or other fungicides (Such as fungicides for black spots on roses).

 Blank